ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

     Password:

-* To manually gain access to a VNC console, ssh to the host, forwarding the port:
+* To manually gain access to a VNC console, ssh to the node, forwarding the port:

   1. Determine the port that the VM is listening on: